puigdedios/dimensionality-reduction-breast-cancer-diagnostic/readme.md

 ## **How to See Results**
-To view the analysis and results, open the file dimensionality_reduction_for_breast_cancer_diagnosis.ipynb, which is listed in the repository's file list above.
+To view the code and results, open the file dimensionality_reduction_for_breast_cancer_diagnosis.ipynb, which is listed in the repository's file list above.

 ---